 To follow this outlined scope of trade statistics, the statistical territory with respect to trade data must be defined.
 To accurately define the statistical territory there is the need to distinguish between the general and special trade system.
 The special trade system is in use when the statistical territory only a particular part of the economic territory, so that certain flows of good which are not in the scope of IMTS are not included in either import or export statistics.
 The general trade system on the other hand is in use when the statistical territory coincides with the economic territory.
 It is recommended that the general trade system is used.
-Therefore, for Ghana's trade statistics the general trade system is used.
 In Section 4 the alignment between the general trade system and Ghana's Customs regulations is described in detail.
 The general overview of the statistical territory of Ghana's trade is as follows.